marcuspitz/net-sqlserver-order-service/README.md

 ```

 ## Configs
-appsettings.json describe all required configurations such as database
+appsettings.json describes all required configurations such as database

 # Routes
 ## Auth